maytheu/angular/README.md

 ## Change detection cd
-angular scan through the template and uodate data accordingly that is the default bahavior, t update the template even if it from the parent
+cd is triggered by either @input() or observable angular scan through the template and uodate data accordingly that is the default bahavior, t update the template even if it from the parent
 - onpush change detection - faster than the default detection, no update if parent is mutating the child, inorder to mutate the child component, a copy of the array  should be made, the onpush cd works only when the input of the child has change, it analyses changes basedonly of input of the child component
+- with onpush cd subscription to a memeber variable will not trigger cd but observable will trigeer cd, meanwhile the default will trigger cd
+- onpush cd is triggered when an input is change or async pipe on an obervable